Arts and Sciences TURC Program

 TURC projects are designed as extra-curricular and are neither independent study courses nor senior or capstone projects.

-Any A&S student with a TU GPA equal to or greater than 3.0 is eligible to apply for participation in the TURC program.
+Any A&S student is eligible to apply for participation in the TURC program.
+Applications are competitive and are reviewed by the ARTS and Sciences TURC Admissions Committee which forwards recommendations to a University committee.
 Applications received during or after the student’s third semester prior to graduation (typically the second semester of junior year) will not be accepted.

 A. Proposal quality: clarity, completeness, intellectual or creative significance, realistic time line for completion and an anticipated outcome that can be shared through participation in the annual Student Research Colloquium and presentation at an off-campus site, such as a high school AP class or local, regional, national or international forum/conference.

 C. Student’s academic record and background.

 D. Application includes a viable plan for meaningful community service.

 E. Project is designed to be professionally responsible and compliant with TU policies, including IRB and other policies administered by the Office of Research & Sponsored Programs.

 F. Applicants requesting summer funding have complied with requirements to participate in the annual Student Research Colloquium and have provided all required progress reports for prior semesters.